National Health Insurance Scheme in Nigeria (NHIS)

 Remember, you are to continue with your assigned health provider for one year.
 In certain circumstances, you may apply for another provider, but the change may not come easy or at all.

-In conclusion, the National Health Insurance Scheme (NHIS) in Nigeria has the potential to be a valuable resource for providing access to affordable healthcare for all citizens.
+The National Health Insurance Scheme (NHIS) in Nigeria has the potential to be a valuable resource for providing access to affordable healthcare for all citizens.

-However, the program has faced numerous challenges since its inception, including issues with funding, corruption, and inadequate coverage for specific medical conditions.
+This includs issues with funding, corruption, and inadequate coverage for specific medical conditions.

 Despite these challenges, the NHIS remains an important component of Nigeria’s healthcare system and efforts are ongoing to improve its effectiveness and reach.